Research and projects

 We also use pluripotent stem cell-derived digestive and respiratory tissue to understand how the underlying cell biology is disrupted.

-From our human genetics studies we discovered that many patients have genetic variants in proteins involved in endosome trafficking pathways, a pathway all cells use to move proteins to different cellular domains and change the composition of their plasma membrane.
+From our human genetics studies we discovered that many patients with trachea and esophageal malformations have genetic variants in proteins involved in endosome trafficking pathways, a pathway all cells use to move proteins to different cellular domains and change the composition of their plasma membrane.
 We found that endosomes transport polarity proteins to the right place at the right time to keep the trachea and esophagus cells organized during complex tissue fusion and tissue separation events.
 See our published work here.

 Publications